adavarski/DataScience-DataOps_MLOps-Playground/k8s/Demo6-Spark-ML/README.md

 ### Delta Lake

 Delta Lake is an open source project hosted by the Linux Foundation, built by the original creators of Apache Spark.
-Similar to the others, it is an open data storage for‐ mat that provides transactional guarantees and enables schema enforcement and evo‐ lution.
+Similar to the others, it is an open data storage format that provides transactional guarantees and enables schema enforcement and evolution.
 It also provides several other interesting features, some of which are unique.

 Delta Lake supports:

 • Streaming reading from and writing to tables using Structured Streaming sources and sinks

 • Update, delete, and merge (for upserts) operations, even in Java, Scala, and Python APIs

 • Schema evolution either by explicitly altering the table schema or by implicitly merging a DataFrame’s schema to the table’s during the DataFrame’s write.
-(In fact, the merge operation in Delta Lake supports advanced syntax for conditional updates/inserts/deletes, updating all columns together, etc., as you’ll see later in the chapter.)
+(In fact, the merge operation in Delta Lake supports advanced syntax for conditional updates/inserts/deletes, updating all columns together, etc., as you’ll see later in the appendix.

 • Time travel, which allows you to query a specific table snapshot by ID or by timestamp

 • Rollback to previous versions to correct errors

 • Serializable isolation between multiple concurrent writers performing any SQL, batch, or streaming operations

-In the rest of this chapter, we are going to explore how such a system, along with Apache Spark, can be used to build a lakehouse that provides the aforementioned properties.
+In the rest of this appendix, we are going to explore how such a system, along with Apache Spark, can be used to build a lakehouse that provides the aforementioned properties.
 Of these three systems, so far Delta Lake has the tightest integration with Apache Spark data sources (both for batch and streaming workloads) and SQL operations (e.g., MERGE ).
 Hence, we will use Delta Lake as the vehicle for further exploration.

-Note: This project is called Delta Lake because of its analogy to stream‐ ing.
+Note: This project is called Delta Lake because of its analogy to streaming.
 Streams flow into the sea to create deltas—this is where all of the sediments accumulate, and thus where the valuable crops are grown.
 Jules S. Damji (one of our coauthors) came up with this!

-Building Lakehouses with Apache Spark and Delta Lake In this section, we are going to take a quick look at how Delta Lake and Apache Spark can be used to build lakehouses.
+Building Lakehouses with Apache Spark and Delta Lake

+In this section, we are going to take a quick look at how Delta Lake and Apache Spark can be used to build lakehouses.
 Specifically, we will explore the following:

 • Reading and writing Delta Lake tables using Apache Spark